marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/mips-function-attributes.rst

   effect; they specify that non-PIC calls should be made using the more efficient ``jal`` instruction.

-.. index:: mips16 function attribute, MIPS

-.. index:: nomips16 function attribute, MIPS
+.. index:: mips16 function attribute, MIPS, nomips16 function attribute, MIPS

 .. gcc-attr:: mips16, nomips16